Cheez0id/Cheez0id/ReadMe.md

 I love to learn as much as I love working with and leading dynamic, engaged teams towards goals that make a difference for humanity. <br>
   My previous leadership experience in the background screening field has prepared me to be a vital bridge between the technologies implemented and users from vendors to clients.
  <br>
-Take a look at the <a href="https://drive.google.com/file/d/1aI961yDONm3oKS4d1qeBjc4w4NRuaBNd/view">Georgia Institute of Technology curriculum</a> that I'm currently enrolled in.
+Take a look at the <a href="https://drive.google.com/file/d/1aI961yDONm3oKS4d1qeBjc4w4NRuaBNd/view">Georgia Institute of Technology Coding Bootcamp Full-Stack Flex Curriculum</a> that I'm currently enrolled in.
 I expect to graduate with bells and whistles and excellent references on March 9th, 2022.
  <br>
  I am looking for my next employer!
 It could be You!
 Check out my <a href="https://www.linkedin.com/in/mary-prince-005404200/">LinkedIn</a> and reach out!